 You will be riding with experienced riders that will have a range of tools with them, just in case.
 We can also help you with simple mechanical issues like puncture repairs.

 Note, however, that punctures can destroy inner tubes so you cannot rely on being able to repair a puncture.
 Experienced riders will have spare tubes with them, but we cannot guarantee to have a replacement tube for your bike - you should therefore invest in at least one spare inner tube for your tyres (we can advise which type you need).

-Quotes from last year's riders
+Quotes from previous years' riders